-Most liveaboards depart from Thap Lamu pier in Khao Lak which is the closed port to the Similan Islands.
+Most Similan Islands liveaboards depart from Thap Lamu pier in Khao Lak which is the closest port to the Similan Islands.
 A few boats still depart from Phuket.
 Most liveaboards provide free land transfers from Phuket to Khao Lak which is about 70 minutes drive away.
 Burma liveaboards either depart from Khao Lak or Ranong.

 Can I do day trip dives before my liveaboard?
 Or after my liveaboard?

 Yes.
 You can do day trip diving from Phuket or Khao Lak.
 The day trips from Khao Lak are to the Similan Islands so for something different from your liveaboard dives try Phuket.
 Day trips to Phi Phi, Shark Point, Koh Doc Mai and the King Cruiser Wreck offer a wonderful compliment to a Similan Islands liveaboard.